Swamp Land Act of 1850

 In Louisiana, this law gave the state eight and a half million acres of river swamps and marshes to sell to pay for flood control measures.
 Under this plan, thousands of acres of virgin cypress in the Atchafalaya Basin were sold to large corporations, often for seventy-five cents per acre or less.
 In return, the state began the construction of a few low levees and performed periodic dredging.
-But an increase in flooding in the Basin, due to raft removal on the upper Atchafalaya River, gave Timber companies more water to float their products to market, allowing the complete destruction of the old growth cypress forests to ensue with little pushback.
+But an increase in flooding in the Basin, due to the Great Raft removal on the upper Atchafalaya River, gave Timber companies more water to float their products to market, allowing the complete destruction of the old growth cypress forests to ensue with little pushback.

+Legacy and related wetlands restoration projects

+In multiple states affected by the Swamp Land Act of 1850, as well as the Swamp Land Acts of 1849 and 1860, there have since been efforts to restore drained wetlands.